gilch/hissp/docs/macro_tutorial.rst

 but resist the urge to skim the Lissp.
 `S-expressions <https://en.wikipedia.org/wiki/S-expression>`_
-are a very direct representation of the same kind of syntax trees that you mentally generate when reading any other programming language.
+are a very direct representation of the same kind of syntax trees that you mentally generate when reading any other high-level programming language.
 Take your time and comprehend each subexpression instead of taking it in all at once.

 The `primer` was mostly about learning how to program with